chnm/thatcamp-org/wp-content/plugins/google-captcha/readme.txt

 == Changelog ==

+= V1.35 - 08.02.2018 =
+* Update : The Czech language file has been updated.
+* Bugfix : Google Captcha responsive styles have been fixed.
+* Bugfix : Potential bruteforce vulnerability has been fixed.

+= V1.34 - 06.02.2018 =
+* NEW : The compatibility with Wordfence option "Immediately block the IP of users who try to sign in as these usernames" has been added.
+* Update : reCAPTCHA output functionality in forms has been optimized.
+* Update : The compatibility with Limit Attempts by BestWebSoft has been improved.

 = V1.33 - 15.11.2017 =
-* Bugfix : Redundant reCAPTHCA checking has been removed.
+* Bugfix : Redundant reCAPTCHA checking has been removed.
 * Update : The compatibility with Captcha by BestWebSoft and Contact Form by BestWebSoft plugins has been improved.

 = V1.32 - 13.10.2017 =